-Spend some time thinking about what your needs and desires are relative to a conservation easement on your land.
-Here are some things to consider:
+Spend some time thinking about your long-term vision for the land, and then consider your needs and desires with respect to a conservation easement.
+Here are some things to give thought to:

 - Do you want to put an easement on part or all of your land? - Would you prefer to put the easement in place now or when you retire? - Do you want to include the conservation easement in your will?
-(See Retirement and Estate Planning later in this booklet). - Do you want to sell or donate a conservation easement (recognizing that very few organizations are able to purchase conservation easements)?
+(See "Retirement" and estate planning" page 36.) - Do you want to sell or donate a conservation easement (recognizing that very few organizations are able to purchase conservation easements)?

-People who have already put conservation easements on their land (who have granted an easement) are one of the best sources of information and advice.
-If you do not know anyone who has granted one, the organizations eligible to hold easements can put you in touch with these individuals.
+People who have already put conservation easements on their land are one of the best sources of information and advice.
+If you do not know anyone who has granted an easement, Legacy Land Trust can put you in touch with these individuals.